 Social Media Icons 2

-Having spent many years discussing the reasons for selection of Candidates for Interview with our Clients, we feel we are in a good position to identify trends and provide constructive feedback for job seekers on this topic.
-So, it should come as no surprise that aside from your details on a CV, which we cover in other articles on our site, that when it comes to getting noticed and making that "first impression", there are some really simple steps that get overlooked and yet invariably make the difference between getting an Interview and not getting a Job Interview.
+It should come as no surprise that aside from details on a CV, when it comes to getting noticed and making that "first impression", there are some really simple steps that get overlooked and yet invariably make the difference between getting a job interview and not.

-1 Set Up a Professional Email Address
+1. Set Up a Professional Email Address

 Email address

-2 Review Your Existing Non Work Related Social Media Presence
+2. Review Your Existing Non-Work Related Social Media Presence

 Viewing Facebook

-As the most common non-work related social media sites such as Twitter, Facebook or Instagram offer the ability to protect your account, we would recommend you take advantage of this as a fire fighting strategy.
-Would you want an Interviewer to pre judge you based upon graphic pictures of nights out, posted in fun, or see your hatred of a football team, or a list of a profanities and strange selfies?
+With the most common non-work related social media sites like Twitter, Facebook or Instagram offering the ability to protect your account, we would recommend you take advantage of this as a fire fighting strategy.
+Would you want an interviewer to pre judge you based upon graphic pictures of nights out, your hatred of a football team, or a list of a profanities and strange selfies?
 Probably not, as its not likely to create an impression an employer would embrace.
-Try and judge your account or get a family member to judge it impartially to see whether this action is appropriate in the short term.
-On Facebook for example, look at your privacy settings and remember there are regular updates Facebook to it so it is wise to keep up to date with this.

-However, better still, work on building strong social networks and creating strong online profiles on your personal social media accounts with good pictures and neutral or positive messages.
+Better still, work on building strong social networks and creating strong online profiles on your personal social media accounts with good pictures and neutral or positive messages.

-3 Review Your Existing Work Related Social Media Presence
+3. Review Your Existing Work Related Social Media Presence

 viewing Linkedin

-4 Use a Professional Image
+4. Use a Professional Image

 Professional Image